uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * NEW:     Added "run_ngg_resource_manager" hook to by-pass our resource manager
 * Changed: Removed "Reset & Uninstall" tab, for now
 * Fixed:   Compatibility with W3 Total Cache.
 Please flush cache after updating.
-* Fixed:   Conflicts with Photocrati Theme galleries
+* Fixed:   Conflicts with Photocrati Theme Galleries
-* Fixed:   Blank Insert Gallery Window occurring in some cases
+* Fixed:   Blank Insert Gallery interface window
 * Fixed:   Fixed ability to change Lightbox Effect settings
 * Fixed:   Implemented techniques to ensure WP_Query variables aren't overwritten
 * Fixed:   Enqueuing AJAX JS libraries twice in wp-admin
 * Fixed:   Encoding issues
 * Fixed:   PHP warnings caused by accessing unserialized data as array
-* Fixed:   Fixed installer issues
+* Fixed:   Fixed WordPress gallery plugin installer issues

 = V2.0.7 - 08.09.2013 =
-* NEW:     New resource manager that fixes some plugin and theme incompatibilities
+* NEW:     New resource manager that fixes many plugin and theme incompatibilities
 * NEW:     Styles (custom stylesheets) should reside in wp-content/ngg_styles
 * NEW:     Added option to "Other Options -> Misc" to control maximum images returned
 * Secured: Removed default connector for jQuery FileTree library
 * Changed: Updated the simplehtmldom library to version 1.5
 * Changed: jQuery is now enqueued at the beginning of every request
 * Fixed:   Incompatibilities with BuddyPress
-* Fixed:   Incompatibilities with Events+, bbPress, Custom Permalinks, and other plugins
+* Fixed:   Incompatibilities with Events+, bbPress, Custom Permalinks, and many other plugins
 * Fixed:   Incompcatibilities with Member Access, AMember, Magic Fields, and More Fields
-* Fixed:   Incompatibilities with Elegant Themes, Oxygen, Responsive, and some other themes
+* Fixed:   Incompatibilities with Elegant Themes, Oxygen, Responsive, and many other themes
-* Fixed:   Ensure that gallery images and photos don't have a border by default
+* Fixed:   Ensure that gallery images don't have a border by default
-* Fixed:   Conflict between imagebrowser gallery and album urls
+* Fixed:   Conflict between imagebrowser and album urls
 * Fixed:   Reverted default gallerypath to wp-content/gallery/
 * Fixed:   Upgrade-safe way of overriding Styles
 * Fixed:   Generation of AJAX url is now based on slug
 * Fixed:   Restore nggShowGallery and nggShowSlideshow as wrappers to new API
 * Fixed:   Always use domain as specified by WordPress Site URL
 * Fixed:   Use WordPress Home URL over Site URL when appropriate
-* Fixed:   Numerous gallery pagination issues
+* Fixed:   Numerous WordPress gallery plugin pagination issues
 * Fixed:   Adjusted our forms to comply with WordPress Firewalls
 * Fixed:   Correct use of select2 DOM selector for maximum compatibility
 * Fixed:   Path and URL calculations for Windows and UNIX environments